nickserv/create-prettierrc/README.md

 # create-prettierrc

-Create a Prettier config from any JavaScript code
+Create a Prettier config based on the formatting of existing JavaScript code

 ## Usage